 And get this: Traveling with your kids can also be beneficial to their brain development.
 “An enriched environment offers new experiences that are strong in combined social, physical, cognitive, and sensory interaction,” says child psychotherapist Dr. Margot Sunderland.
 “Think: family together in the pool, walking together through the forest, touching long tall grasses waving in the wind, toasting marshmallows on campfire, hanging out together under warm sun, feeling sand between the toes.

 Research, of course, repeatedly indicates that, despite the fact that we go on buying more stuff, adults really regard experiences like travel as far more fulfilling.
 Children, says James, are no different.
 It’s just that they value different aspects of that travel. ~telegraph.co.uk

 He goes onto say: “Dad or Mum, building sandcastles, playing badminton on the beach, jumping over waves.
 It seems like fun, but it’s also “attachment play”, and it’s vital for bonding.
 Attachment play also enhances self-esteem, sending a child the psychological message: “You have my full attention.
 I delight in you.
 I delight in being with you.”

-You know, the toys that we give them are exciting and fun… the video games keep the busy.
-New movies will occupy their time, but you child will never remember their favorite day of TV.
+You know, the toys that we give them are exciting and fun… the video games keep them busy.
+New movies will occupy their time, your you child will never remember their favorite day of TV.

 During this one week challenge, I will send you one e-mail a day, with your daily challenge.
 The goal is to build the bond between you and your child… to build a home that our children will want to come home to.